*Updated May 31, 2019*

 According to PlugInAmerica.org, “in order to equal the price of the average gasoline car’s fuel costs, the price of electricity would have to be 2.5 times the national average, and cost 31 cents per kWh.”

-This means that EV drivers are paying a whole lot less for mileage.
+This means that EV drivers are paying a lesser cost to drive more miles.
 The AFDC (Alternative Fuels Data Center) reports that:

 The fuel efficiency of an all-electric vehicle may be measured in kilowatt-hours (kWh) per 100 miles rather than miles per gallon.
 To calculate the cost per mile of an all-electric vehicle, the cost of electricity (in dollars per kWh) and the efficiency of the vehicle (how much electricity is used to travel 100 miles) must be known.
 If electricity costs $0.11 per kWh and the vehicle consumes 34 kWh to travel 100 miles, the cost per mile is about $0.04.